Relzohery/statistics713-project/README.md

-# Modeling Neutronic Transient with Guassian processes with model reduction
+# Modeling Neutronic Transient with Guassian processes

 A linear reduced order model based on Guassian process is developed to approximate the response of neutronic transient experiments